VictorAlonsoCM/Specialized-Program-Full-Stack-Web-and-Multiplatform-Mobile-App-Development/Front-End-Web-UI-Frameworks-and-Tools--Bootstrap-4/Week-2/README.md

 - Usage and implementation of some Javascript clases in Bootstrap
 - Usage of Bootstrap's  breadcrumb class
 - Font-awesome icons and Bootstrap-social icons
+- Create and style buttons on a web page using Bootstrap button classes
+- Create and style forms on a web page using Bootstrap form classes
+- Use a Button Group to group together related buttons